-A new weapon, the Small Diameter Bomb II, glides to its target and sees through fog, smoke and rain to hit moving and stationary targets.
+A new weapon, the StormBreaker bomb, glides to its target and sees through fog, smoke and rain to hit moving and stationary targets.
 Its seeker operates in three modes: the millimeter wave radar detects and tracks targets in any weather, the imaging infrared provides better target discrimination, and the semi-active laser seeker allows the weapon to follow either an airborne laser designator or one on the ground.

-The new AIM-9X Block II, the latest variant of the Sidewinder missile, features upgrades including a redesigned fuze and a digital ignition device that allows better ground handling and in-flight safety.
+The new AIM-9X Block II missile, the latest variant of the AIM-9X Sidewinder missile, features upgrades including a redesigned fuze and a digital ignition device that allows better ground handling and in-flight safety.

 The missile is a favorite of fighter pilots because it's what they call a “fire-and-forget” weapon.
 They can launch it from afar and let the seeker do the rest.

-The new Laser Maverick features a digital laser seeker and software that reduces the risk of collateral damage.
-It is the latest version of the AGM-65 Maverick, a precision attack missile used by the air, naval and marine forces of 30 countries.
-The missile can engage moving targets on land and at sea
+The new Laser Maverick missile features a digital laser seeker and software that reduces the risk of collateral damage.
+It is the latest version of the AGM-65 Maverick missile, a precision attack missile used by the air, naval and marine forces of 30 countries.
+The missile can engage moving targets on land and at sea.

 “We loved the Maverick missile,” White said.
 “It gets there fast.”

-The original Miniature Air Launched Decoy, or MALD, had one job: create ghost planes to fool enemy radars.
+The original Miniature Air Launched Decoy, or MALD® defense decoy, had one job: create ghost planes to fool enemy radars.

 Its successor, MALD-J, has two: not only does it duplicate combat flight profiles and signatures of U.S. and allied aircraft, but it also jams enemy electronics.
 It operates much closer to enemy radar than conventional electronic warfare systems, allowing pilots and planes to stay far from the fray.

-HARM Control Section Modification is an upgrade to Raytheon’s High-Speed Anti-Radiation Missile, which was designed to suppress or destroy surface-to-air missile radar and radar-directed air defense artillery.
+HARM Control Section Modification is an upgrade to Raytheon’s HARM® high-speed anti-radiation missile, which was designed to suppress or destroy surface-to-air missile radar and radar-directed air defense artillery.

-“We launched a lot of HARMS in Desert Storm, but then they shut their radar off and who knows where they hid in the desert,” White said.
+“We launched a lot of HARM missiles in Desert Storm, but then they shut their radar off and who knows where they hid in the desert,” White said.